slackapi/bolt-js/docs/_deployments/serverless-framework.md

 ### Set up AWS Lambda

-[AWS Lambda][aws-lambda] is a serverless, function-as-a-service (FaaS) platform that allows you to run code without managing servers.
+[AWS Lambda][aws-lambda] is a serverless, Function-as-a-Service (FaaS) platform that allows you to run code without managing servers.
 In this section, we'll configure your local machine to access AWS Lambda.

 > 💡 Skip this section if you have [configured a profile][aws-profiles] on your local machine with access to AWS Lambda.